 There is also Robbie Reyes, who will star in Hulu’s upcoming series.
 In the comics, Robbie is a mechanic living in East Los Angeles, trying to make a living while bearing witness to crime in his neighborhood.
 Looking to earn enough money to move himself and his younger brother, Gabe, out of their dangerous environment, Robbie enters a street race with a $50,000 prize.
 Unbeknownst to him, the car is possessed by a demonic spirit.
 Robbie believes he’s being chased by the police during the race and instead, discovers he’s being run down by a gang who kills him.
 The spirit transfers itself from the car to Robbie’s body as he lays dying, turning him into the Ghost Rider, a bounty hunter bound to roam the streets and bring in criminals.

 Ghost Rider’s powers are plentiful, including superhuman strength, speed, and durability; pyrokinesis; using his car to create portals, teleport, or communicate with the dead; and demonic transformation, which includes his head turning into a flaming skull.

-Per the press release from Hulu’s 2019 upfronts, the story of Robbie Reyes/Ghost Rider will continue in a darker, more thriller-like vein: “Marvel’s Ghost Rider, also known as Robbie Reyes, is a quintessential antihero, consumed by hellfire and supernaturally bound to a demon.
+Per the press release from Hulu’s 2019 upfronts, the story of Robbie Reyes/Ghost Rider was going to continue in a darker, more thriller-like vein: “Marvel’s Ghost Rider, also known as Robbie Reyes, is a quintessential antihero, consumed by hellfire and supernaturally bound to a demon.
 Reyes lives on the Texas/Mexico border and when he unleashes the Rider, Robbie brings vengeance for the innocents he encounters, but struggles to control the power he wields.”